MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 order.
 Unless you know the inter-component dependencies, it is better to stick to this order.
 Also note that before the next component is built, the previous ones need to be installed.
-The section names are the names of the CVS modules on SourceForge.
+The section names are the names of the top-level directories in the Mercurial clone.

 buildtools
 ----------

-The buildtools component is required in order to build the sources from the CVS repository.
+The buildtools component is required in order to build the sources from the Mercurial repository.
 If you get the pre-packaged sources (i.e. the one in tar balls), you don't need the buildtools component (although this has not been tested on Windows).